cetz-package/cetz/manual.typ

 ```

 == Polar
-Defines a point a `radius` distance away from the origin at the given `angle`.
+Defines a point that is `radius` distance away from the origin at the given `angle`.

 #def-arg("angle", `<angle>`, [The angle of the coordinate.
 An angle of `0deg` is to the right, a degree of `90deg` is upward.
 See https://typst.app/docs/reference/layout/angle/ for details.])
 #def-arg("radius", `<number> or <length> or <array of length or number>`, [The distance from the origin.
 An array can be given, in the form `(x, y)` to define the `x` and `y` radii of an ellipse instead of a circle.])